-One of the most-loved treats at my bakery Sugar Blossom Bake Shop (San Clemente, CA) is the Vegan Chocolate Blackout Cookie.
+One of the most-loved treats at Sugar Blossom (San Clemente, CA) was the Vegan Chocolate Blackout cookie.
 It’s a soft, moist cookie with a slight bite thanks to a thin layer of sugar on the outside.

-The key to making our Blackout cookie outstanding is to use a high-quality cocoa powder – we use a dark Valrhona cocoa.
-Another important step is to not overbake them, ensuring they stay moist for days.
+The key to making the Blackout cookie outstanding is to use high-quality cocoa powder — I use dark Valrhona cocoa powder.
+Another critical step is not to overbake them, ensuring they stay moist for days.

 This recipe makes approximately 15 cookies.
-If that’s too much sweet for one day, place the cooled cookies in a zippered bag and stick them in your freezer before coating with sugar.
-When you’re ready to serve (or eat) them, remove the cookies from the freezer and toss them in some sugar.
-Let them thaw for 30 minutes before enjoying.
+If that’s too much sweet for one day, place the cooled, uncoated cookies in a zippered bag and stick them in your freezer.
+When you’re ready to enjoy them, remove the cookies from the freezer, toss them in sugar, and allow them to thaw for 30 minutes before serving.

 Vegan Chocolate Blackout Cookies

-- Use a 1-oz scoop to portion out the cookie dough (it will be soft) onto a parchment lined sheet tray.
+- Use a 1-ounce scoop to portion the dough onto a parchment-lined sheet tray.
 You should get about 15 cookies.